keith-palmer/num-chop/README.md

 # num-chop
-Python function to preform n-digit chopping to value.
+Python function to preform i-digit chopping to value.